nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Figma Demo For Bijli.md

 ---

 #### Groups

 You can group different layers/objects by selecting the objects by `holding Shift` & then `Ctrl+G`.
 It comes in handy.

 ---

 ### Styles
+- Style lets you save & apply properties.
+In this way, large files can be updated in an instant.
-- They can be either →
+- They can be created for either →
 	1. Color styles
 	2. Text styles
+	3. Grids
+	4. Effects
 - Both text & color styles live independently in the style section & are not tied to any object.

 ---

 ### Components
 - UI elements that can be re-used across my design
 - These are elements with same layout but they hold different content
 - Main component & instance of the main component
 	- Main component is a filled diamond shaped & purple in color
 	- Instance of the component is a blank diamond
+	- All instances will be linked to the main component
 - Components can be accessed from assets menu

 ---

 #### You can not override
 - Size
 - Position